-The parties are in the initial stages of the discovery process.
+The parties are engaged in the discovery process.
 It is not possible at this time to predict whether the Company will incur any liability, or to estimate the ranges of damages, if any, which may be incurred in connection with this matter.
 However, the Company believes it has a valid defense and will vigorously defend this claim.